In This Section

 Greywater diversion devices redirect greywater to the garden or lawn via a subsurface irrigation system.
 You will need a plumber to install the device.

-In this instance, an application is required to be made to Council via the NSW Planning Portal.
-Such applications may only be lodged via the NSW Planning Portal and not directly with Council.
+In this instance, an application is required to be made to council via the NSW Planning Portal.
+These applications can only be lodged via the NSW Planning Portal (i.e. not directly with Council).

-An application is also required to be made by a person who purchases (or otherwise acquires) land on which any sewage management facilities are installed or constructed.
+An application is also required to be made by a person who purchases (or otherwise acquires) land on which any sewage management facilities is installed or constructed.

-If the former owner held a current Approval to Operate prior to purchase, Council will provide you with details to apply for Approval to Operate in your name.
+If the previous owner held a valid Approval to Operate prior to purchase, Council will provide you with details to apply for your own Approval to Operate in your name.

 If there was no previous approval, an application is required via the NSW Planning Portal.

-Following consultation with affected ratepayers, and in order to provide a better service to our customers, Council is now applying an itemised on-site sewage management charge on applicable Annual Rates Notices, effective 1 July 2022.
+In order to provide a better service to our customers, following consultation with affected ratepayers Council is now applying an itemised on-site sewage management charge on applicable Annual Rates Notices, effective 1 July 2022.

 The annual charge is levied under section (s.)
 501(1) LG Act 1993.

-Previously, applicants received a payment advice, typically every five years, or annually for high-risk systems, to renew an ongoing Approval to Operate an on-site sewage management under section (s.)
+Prior to this change, applicants received a payment advice typically every five years, or annually for high-risk systems, to renew an ongoing Approval to Operate an on-site sewage management under section (s.)
 68 Local Government (LG) Act 1993.

 Some on-site wastewater management systems, such as Aerated Wastewater Treatment Systems (AWTS), require ongoing maintenance by trained technicians.